hotosm/raw-data-api/docs/src/api/src/app.md

     params
 )
 ```
-Function written to support ogr type extractions as well , In this way we will be able to support all file formats supported by Ogr , Currently it is slow when dataset gets bigger as compared to our own conversion method but rich in feature and data types even though it is slow
+Function written to support ogr type extractions as well.
+In this way, we will be able to support all file formats supported by ogr.
+Currently, it is slow when dataset gets bigger as compared to our own conversion method but rich in feature and data types even though it is slow

 #### ogr_export_shp